 Changes to Parental Rights in New York

 Parental rights describe the legal relationship between the parent and the child.
-This relationship includes the parent’s right to custody, visitation, to financially support the child, and to make major decisions for the child such as medical, educational and religious decisions.
+This relationship includes the parent’s right to custody, visitation, to financially support the child, and making major decisions for the child, such as medical, educational, and religious decisions.

 There are two main types of custody: 1) Physical custody and 2) Legal custody.
-One parent may be given sole custody of the child or if the court believes that it is in the best interest of the child for the parents to share custody, the Court may award joint custody of the child to both parents.
+One parent may be given sole custody of the child, or if the court believes that it is in the child's best interest for the parents to share custody, the Court may award joint custody of the child to both parents.
 Parties are also free to agree to the terms of custody outside of court except in extraordinary circumstances.

 A brief overview of custody is provided below:

-- Physical custody: Physical custody means, who is the child going to live with.
+- Physical custody: Physical custody means who the child is going to live with.
 That person is called the custodial parent.
-Physical custody can be given solely to one parent or the court and or the parties can decide on joint physical custody.
-If the parties cannot agree, the issue before the court becomes what is in the best interest of the child.
+Physical custody can be given solely to one parent or the court, and or the parties can decide on joint physical custody.
+If the parties cannot agree, the issue before the court becomes what is in the child's best interest.
 Courts favor having one residential parent who is responsible for the everyday needs of the child.
 Joint physical custody is much more difficult to achieve and generally requires the parents to live in the same school district.

-- Legal custody: Legal custody concerns making decisions concerning the child’s health, education and welfare.
+- Legal custody: Legal custody concerns making decisions concerning the child’s health, education, and welfare.
 The courts are much more liberal on granting joint legal custody.
-However, the judges are very fond of saying that joint legal custody only works where the parties have an ability to communicate in the best interest of the child.
+However, the judges are very fond of saying that joint legal custody only works where the parties can communicate in the child's best interest.

 A parenting time arrangement in New York is one that establishes a visitation schedule for the non-custodial parent.
-This visitation schedule can be modified if a change in circumstances occurs, or when the best interests of the child is not being met.
+This visitation schedule can be modified if a change in circumstances occurs or when the child's best interests are not being met.

 How Do You File for a Modification to Parental Rights?